fr13nd-x/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile - moves file betty form /tmp/ to /tmp/my_first_directory/
 8-firstdelete - delete the file betty in /tmp/my_first_directory/
 9-firstdirdeletion - deletes the folder /my_first-directory/ from /tmp/
+10-back - changes working directory to the previous one